Performance Breakdown

 The litmus test for any cordless stick vacuum is the deep cleaning test.

-I did four separate tests – two using the middle setting and another two in the max setting.
+I conducted four separate tests – two using the middle setting and two in the maximum setting.

 I did this to see how much the H6 can pick up even in the middle setting because it runs longer in this setting.